 In retaliation the company announced that the factory would be closed and immediately sacked 110 workers who were seen to be troublemakers.

 ZSP are asking that people send messages to Roman Karkosik’s company, Alchemia SA, who control the factory.
 Roman Karkosik is one of the 100 richest people in Poland and Alchemia is a very profitable company.

 They ask that people be imaginative but that it is a good start to say you support the workers of Huta Batory.

-- Beyond The Fragments: Feminism and the Making of Socialism (The Women’s Movement and Organizing for Socialism, Part Two: IV) by Sheila Rowbotham
+- Beyond The Fragments: Feminism and the Making of Socialism (The Women’s Movement and Organizing for Socialism, Notes / References) by Sheila Rowbotham

 - Angry Workers of the World

 - Beyond The Fragments

 - Paul Flewers